jaydenlsf/QA-Core-Practical-Project/README.md

 ![front-end](https://user-images.githubusercontent.com/54101378/120931901-79eb2580-c6eb-11eb-9e79-bb79f22d4cb5.png)

 ### Unit Testing
 Pytest was used to unit test the application.
 For the front-end, `requests-mock` module was also used to return known responses from HTTP requests without making an actual call.
 This is extremely useful as it it allows the developer to test the rest of the code without running into issues caused by random statements.
-Jenkins will automatically run the testing script whenever a new commit it pused to Github, and it will display the result of the test in stage logs and also produces a coverage report showing the portion of code that was tested.
+Jenkins will automatically run the testing script whenever a new commit it pushed to Github, and it will display the result of the test in stage logs and also produces a coverage report showing the portion of code that was tested.

 ![unit-test](https://user-images.githubusercontent.com/54101378/120933029-3810ae00-c6f0-11eb-80c4-fe407a8177c2.png)